This is the ultimate new homeowner's guide about the techniques for making smart lawn and landscape choices. Now updated for 2023!

 Inspect the Lawn for Drainage Problems

 Avoid using weed and feed products or any kind of synthetic herbicides.
-These products have been shown to have adverse effects to our environment, the fish population, and birds and bees.
-Use vinegar mixed with water instead to spot treat specific areas, and use your hands to weed areas with other vegetation.
-You can also apply corn gluten meal fertilizer as a natural alternative to weed and feed.
+These products have been shown to have adverse effects to our environment, the fish population, birds and bees.
+Use the strategies we listed above.

 Inspect for Mature Deciduous Trees